On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

 I am asking the chairs of the House and Senate committees to investigate top secret intelligence shared with NBC prior to me seeing it.— Donald J. Trump (@realDonaldTrump) January 6, 2017

-Seventeen American agencies agree that Russia is responsible for hacking Democratic National Committee and Clinton campaign official emails and leaking them to WikiLeaks.
+Seventeen American agencies agree that Russia is responsible for hacking DNC and Clinton campaign official emails and leaking them to WikiLeaks.
 NPR has also confirmed that intelligence officials agree that Russia was doing so in an effort to undermine American democracy and with the hope that their efforts would elect Trump — though they didn't expect it would actually happen.

 The intelligence report, which was presented to President Obama on Thursday, is expected to show the extent of Russia's attempts to influence the elections outcome.

-At a Senate hearing Thursday, Clapper said that hacking the Democratic National Committee's computers and campaign chief John Podesta's emails was just part of the Russian campaign, saying, "It also entailed classical propaganda, disinformation, fake news."
+At a Senate hearing Thursday, Clapper said that hacking the committee's computers and campaign chief John Podesta's emails was just part of the Russian campaign, saying, "It also entailed classical propaganda, disinformation, fake news."

 Trump, who has been skeptical of reports of Russian involvement in the election, questioned how NBC got "an exclusive look into the top secret report he [Obama] was presented."

-Appearing on the CBS This Morning, Trump adviser Kellyanne Conway called it "disappointing" that there were leaks of the report to the media before "we actually have a report on the alleged hacking."
+Appearing on CBS This Morning, Trump adviser Kellyanne Conway called it "disappointing" that there were leaks of the report to the media before "we actually have a report on the alleged hacking."

 Conway also asserted that "people want a lot of America to see, to believe that Russian hacking influenced the election."